How To Prepare for a Job Interview

-Researching the company well will help you align your CV with its expectations.
-It will also help you answer questions about the firm during the interview.
-If you are familiar with the organization, you can also ask relevant questions to the interviewer, which will show your seriousness about the job.
-However, you need not go into technical details if you are applying for a non-technical position.
+Researching the company well helps you align your CV with its expectations.
+It also helps you answer questions about the firm during the interview.
+If you are familiar with the organisation, you can also ask relevant questions to the interviewer, which shows your seriousness about the job.
+But, you need not go into technical details if you are applying for a non-technical position.
 The idea is to get a basic understanding of the company's line of business.

 4. Prepare a list of expected interview questions

 Make a list of common interview questions for the given position and frame thoughtful answers.
 Prepare impressive responses to questions that give you an opportunity to highlight your skills and interest in the job.
 In addition to position-specific questions, here are some common questions to include in your list: